MurphyAdam/auction-app/README.md

 # This is a simple auction app meant for Scopic as a test task

 This project is split into two parts: Front-end (client) and back-end (server) The docs below shall help you get started to run the application on your local machine, or deploy it.
+Test login credentials below

 ## project stack